Shri-2112/Flexsonic/Flexsonic/Pre-requisites.md

 11. git push origin branch-name : upload to GitHub

+## Lightweight markup language
+- Lets one format text easily using symbols like #,*,-, etc
+- Used in obsidian, github readme files, notion, blogging, documentation, etc.
+- files are saved as .md (markdown files)

 ### ESP32

 The ESP32 is a series of chip microcontrollers developed by Espressif.